-The formula to be used to distribute the costs of providing the enhanced levels of services described in this report to the assessable parcels within the District was approved by the City Council at the time the District was formed.
+This report establishes the formula to be used to distribute the costs of providing the enhanced levels of services described in this report to the assessable parcels within the District.

 SPECIAL BENEFIT ANALYSIS

 Street Landscaping.
 Trees, landscaping, hardscaping and appurtenant facilities, if well maintained, provide beautification, shade and enhancement of the desirability of the surroundings, and therefore increase property value.